 The diagnosis of GCA in the emergency setting will mostly rely on history and physical exam.
 Acute phase response parameters such as ESR or CRP are typically elevated but can be normal in rare cases.
 Although temporal artery biopsy, vascular ultrasound, magnetic resonance angiography, and positron emission tomography are important testing modalities to confirm a diagnosis of GCA, these are typically not available in the ED when a therapeutic decision needs to be made.

 Patients with suspected GCA require prompt initiation of therapy with high-dose systemic glucocorticoids.
 This is particularly true for patients with ocular symptoms and threatened visual loss.
 Importantly, treatment should never be withheld while awaiting more definite tests such as a temporal artery biopsy if there is a strong clinical suspicion for GCA.

-In patients without visual symptoms, treatment with 1 mg/kg of prednisone equivalent is typically sufficient.
-There is ...
+In patients without visual symptoms, treatment with 1 mg/kg of prednisone equivalent is typically sufficient. ...